MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-admin-diagnostics-troubleshooting.md

    ./setWebContext.sh -disableauto
    ```

->For this change to take effect [restart the DeployR 8.0.0 service](deployr-common-administration-tasks.md#startstop).
+>For this change to take effect, [restart the DeployR 8.0.0 service](deployr-common-administration-tasks.md#startstop).
 Between stopping and starting, be sure to pause long enough for the Tomcat process to terminate.

 If this doesn't resolve the issue and you have Internet Explorer 11 on Windows, [try this](#landing-page-blocked-in-i-e-11).